NicholasLee06/dontping/README.md

-# dontping
+# Discord No Ping

 HI There!
 Thanks for giving interested in this bot.

-What bot is this?
+##What does this bot do?
-This is the bot that if one of the users ping you in discord, it will automatically delete it and send an embed message to the user.
+It will automatically delete the mention, and send an embed message to the user to tell him not to ping.

 You are allowed to modify the code, stay safe.

-#discord
-#discordpy
-#dontpingme